zephyrproject-rtos/zephyr/doc/kernel/common/common_atomic.rst

 .. note::
-   Using an atomic variable is typically far more efficient than using other techniques to implement critical sections, such as using a microkernel mutex, offloading the processing to a fiber, or locking interrupts.
+   Using an atomic variable is typically far more efficient than using other techniques to implement critical sections such as using a microkernel mutex, offloading the processing to a fiber, or locking interrupts.